adalkiran/webrtc-nuts-and-bolts/docs/04-STUN-BINDING-REQUEST-FROM-CLIENT.md

 First of all, this is our first "expected" packet incoming via UDP. " Demultiplexing" mechanism on sockets are implemented in a different (well architected) way, but in this project, we implemented the plain way.
 Let's explain our demultiplexing mechanism:

 * UDP listener object receives a packet (byte array) in "Run" function in [backend/src/udp/udpListener.go](../backend/src/udp/udpListener.go)
-* Checks if the packet was came from a known socket
+* Checks if the packet came from a known socket
 * Forwards the packet buffer to "AddBuffer" function in [backend/src/agent/udpclientsocket.go](../backend/src/agent/udpclientsocket.go)
 * The "AddBuffer" function checks which protocol the packet can be related with: